heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 ### Multi-threading

-- Create a new thread for each client
+- Create a new thread for each client.
-- More lightweight and faster than multi-processing
+- More lightweight and faster than multi-processing.
-- Recommended with thread pool to limit resource usage
+- Recommended with thread pool to limit resource usage.
-- Not enough or too many threads can slow down the system
+- Not enough or too many threads can slow down the system.
-- Analogy: a new or limited number of tables for each customer
+- Analogy: a new or limited number of tables for each customer.

 ![bg right:40%](https://images.unsplash.com/photo-1559674437-65de136f4a05?fit=crop&h=720)

 ### Asynchronous programming

-- Handle multiple clients with a single thread
+- Handle multiple clients with a single thread.
 - Very performant!
-- Analogy: a food truck - you get a ticket, wait, get your food and leave
+- Analogy: a food truck - you get a ticket, wait for the food to be prepared, get your food and leave.
-- Out of scope for this course but interesting to know!
-Node.js is a good example for this approach
+- Out of scope but interesting to know!
+Node.js is a good example.

 ![bg right:40%](https://images.unsplash.com/photo-1509315811345-672d83ef2fbc?fit=crop&h=720)